aviatesk/JET.jl/README.md

 ```

 Hooray !
-TypeProfiler.jl tries to find possible error points (e.g. `MethodError: no method matching isless(::String, ::Int64)`) given toplevel call sigutures of generic functions (e.g. `fib("1000")`).
+TypeProfiler.jl found possible error points (e.g. `MethodError: no method matching isless(::String, ::Int64)`) given toplevel call signatures of generic functions (e.g. `fib("1000")`).

-Note that TP can find these errors while demo.jl is so ridiculous (especially the `fib(1000)` part) that it never terminates in actual execution.
+Note that TP can find these errors while demo.jl is so ridiculous (especially the `fib` implementation) that it would never terminate in actual execution.
-This is because TP profiles code only on _type level_.
+That is possible because TP profiles code only on _type level_.
-This technique is often called "abstract interpretation" and TP internally uses Julia's native abstract interpreter implementation (for its JIT compiling), so it can profile code as fast/correctly as our Julia's code generation.
+This technique is often called "abstract interpretation" and TP internally uses Julia's native abstract interpreter implementation (for its JIT compile), so it can profile code as fast/correctly as Julia's code generation.

 Lastly let's apply the following diff to demo.jl so that it works nicely: